 The Performing Arts Center was about opening its doors to all in Brooklyn and the surrounding boroughs.
 Our Mission has always been to make great art accessible, and as an outreach mechanism to connect and engage the public with the college.
 So from the first time our doors opened and the curtain went up, they were opened to young and old, families and students, from every ethnic background, every economic strata and from all corners of the Borough and beyond.

 The greatness of this Center would be its accessibility -- a place where the hard-working Brooklyn Everyman would be able to experience the great artists in every discipline and at prices that were affordable.
 The far-reaching communities of Flatbush, Midwood, Flatlands, Carroll Gardens, Sheepshead Bay and Coney Island would be invited not only to come as an audience, but to use the Center as participants -- for their own community functions, meetings, lectures, and ceremonies -- even a wedding would one day take place on the Walt Whitman Theatre's Great Stage.
-And perhaps the most unique activity that would bond literally tens of thousands of Brooklynites to the Center (and what has now become a Brooklyn tradition), the hundreds upon hundreds of high school commencement ceremonies that have been held in the Whitman Theatre every June over the last four decades.
+And perhaps the most unique activity that would bond literally tens of thousands of Brooklynites to the Center (and what has now become a Brooklyn tradition), the hundreds upon hundredsof high school commencement ceremonies that have been held in the Walt Whitman Theatre every June over the last half-century.
 Brooklyn now had a Performing Arts Center to which its people would come to feel a warm, personal connection.

 Leontyne's First Time